ForestAdmin/agent-nodejs/docs/connectors/relationships.md

-Out of the box, Forest Admin will not interconnect collection from different connectors.
+Out of the box, Forest Admin will not link collection from different connectors.

 This is solved by defining `jointures`.